Loading...

 • Prompt caching: Switching between fast and standard speed invalidates the prompt cache.
 Requests at different speeds do not share cached prefixes.

-• Supported models: Fast mode is currently supported on Opus 4.6 only.
+• Supported models: Fast mode is supported on Claude Opus 4.6 and Claude Opus 4.7.
 Sending speed: "fast" with an unsupported model returns an error.

 • TTFT: Fast mode's benefits are focused on output tokens per second (OTPS), not time to first token (TTFT).